vinhky123/TrafficPredictor/README.md

 I have another VM run on ec2 to calling HERE api every 5 mins to get the current traffic to collect them into my mongodb.
 Because traffic services don't give me historical data so I have to do this :joy:

+After called the API and got data, this VM make a request to the server like 'Hey, come and make prediction, you got new data'.
+And the server makes predictions base on state-of-the-art transformer-based model in time series prediction (TimeXer) and store in database.

+Each time users wanna know will there be a traffic jam, the server just has to get the data in the prediction section in database to reduce waiting time of users.

-There are 8 locations in Ho Chi Minh City I used to get data, maybe you wanna have a look in ```/web/assets/locations.json```
+There are 8 locations in Ho Chi Minh City I used to get data, maybe you wanna have a look in ```/web/assets/locations.json```.
+Unfortunately, Thu Duc Crossway location makes the API confuse so it can not fetch Thu Duc Cross Way correctly

+That's all!

+A simple projection in my course Deep Learning for Data Science (DS201) in my University (UIT-VNU)